CAPOEIRA BERIBAZU BRISBANE

 About us - Capoeira in Brisbane

-In Australia, Group Beribazu is represented by Instructor Pequeno (Paulo Vinicius) and Estagiaria Déia (Andréia) who teach capoeira in Brisbane.
+Our group started its activities in Australia in 2011 where it is represented by Instructor Pequeno (Paulo Vinicius) and Estagiaria Déia (Andréia) who teach capoeira in Brisbane.
 Their work is supervised by Mestre Falcão, who is based in Brazil.

 Pequeno started playing capoeira in 1997 in Florianópolis, Brazil, with Mestre Falcão.
 Despite always being Falcão's student, Pequeno is also very thankful to Jordan Passos (Dan) with whom he trained and learned a lot.